yelicoder/pluralsight_unit_testing_in_angular/README.md

 mockHeroService.deleteHero.and.returnValue(of(true));

 ## Shallow Integration Tests
 Only test the component.
-None of the child component or directives
+None of the child component or directives.
+TestBed is needed when the test has interaction between component and component template (html file)

 You need TestBed and ComponentFixture to test a component.